 Why Does this Occur?

 There are many reasons why removals and re-coats are common with DIY and inexperienced contractor installations.
 The installer may be using hardware store epoxy in lieu of commercial grade coating products.
 But more often, it’s simply the wrong product for the job.
-If a 100% solids epoxy is used as the primer coat instead of a hydro epoxy on a high moisture substrate, peeling will occur in short order.
+If a 100% solids epoxy is used as the primer coat instead of a moisture-mitigating epoxy on a high-moisture substrate, peeling will occur in short order.

 Concrete Surface Profile